tvh/claude-poe/README.md

 source ~/.zshrc
 ```

-### 4. Test It
+### 5. Test It

 ```bash
 claude --verbose
 ```

-You should see Claude Code connecting to your proxy URL, which then forwards requests to Poe.
+You should see Claude Code connecting to your Tailscale URL, which then forwards requests to Poe.

 ## Available Models